cyrilbois/developer-playbook/api-development-swagger.md

 4. Implement the first mock.
 5. Implement the API or Event Actor.

 # Setup your project

-# Getting Started with the Serverless Framework

-## Setup your project

 * Start a virtual environment